waipingng/ML-course-fp/README.md

 ## Conclusion

-In this project, we tackled the challenging problem of predicting the winning horse in a 16-horse race using structured race data from the Japan Racing Association.
+In this project, we tackled the challenging problem of predicting the winning horse in a 16-horse race using structured race data from the https://en.netkeiba.com/.
 By formulating this task as a 16-class classification problem, we evaluated a range of machine learning models including Decision Trees, Logistic Regression, Random Forests, SVMs, Neural Networks, and advanced frameworks like LightGBM.

 Our key findings include: